 |Supporting equipment||All else needed for smooth performance: rails, screws, cable managers, cooling system, sensors, etc.|

 |NVMe||Non-Volatile Memory express facilitates access to storage and come in the form of SSDs, NVMe cards, and M.2 cards|

 |PCIe||Peripheral Component Interconnect express connects expanded hardware to the motherboard|

-Manufacturers have designed servers to do just about everything you can imagine a computer to do.
 When comparing rack servers, the indicators frequently used to compare products include:

 - Target workloads: What tasks is the server capable of or specializes in doing?